voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-detection.md

 To enable it, add the Number detector to your configuration when you make a POST request to the /v3/media resource.

-IMPORTANT NOTE: Currently, the Number detector requires number formatting to be disabled.
+IMPORTANT NOTE:  We recommend disabling Number Formatting on the Number detector for best results.

 ```json
 {